alibaba/kt-connect/docs/en-us/cli/preview.md

 Available options:

 ```
 --expose value      Ports to expose, use ',' separated, in [port] or [local:remote] format, e.g. 7001,8080:80
 --external          If specified, a public, external service is created
+--skipPortChecking  Do not check whether specified local ports are listened
 ```

 Key options explanation: